Ascherfeld, Clara (10-31-1875 to 2-2-1963)

 Source: The Baltimore Sun, May 20, 2010, By Frederick N. Rasmussen

-His early education was at Scheib’s School and after displaying an aptitude for art, he attended, at the age of 15,the Maryland Institute College of Art at Baltimore, Maryland, Hans was part of the first graduating class of the Institute's Rinehart School of Sculpture in 1898.
+His early education was at Scheib’s School and after displaying an aptitude for art, he attended, at the age of 15, the Maryland Institute College of Art at Baltimore, Maryland, Hans was part of the first graduating class of the Institute's Rinehart School of Sculpture in 1898.
+He won three medals and the Charcoal Club Scholarship which enabled him to study at Rinehart.
 Hans spoke French when he arrived in the US, but was fluent in four languages.

-Following graduation, Schuler was awarded scholarships for study in Paris; returning to Baltimore in 1906, to become one of the city’s most sought-after sculptors.
+Following graduation, Schuler was awarded scholarships for study in Paris where he studied under Raoul Verlet and where he won the Rinehart Scholarship in a competition, as well as three medals for sculpture; returning to Baltimore in 1906, to become one of the city’s most sought-after sculptors.
 Hans began receiving numerous commissions from private individuals, corporations, and civic groups.

 Schuler’s creativity encompassed a broad range, including monumental groups, tomb figures, architectural ornament, commemorative medallions and coins.
 Hans became the first American sculptor ever to win the Salon Gold Medal.
-He also painted in watercolors and oils.
+It is little known, that he also painted in watercolors and oils.